SAP-samples/teched2022-DA181/exercises/Exercise_1_Setup/README.md

     - certutil -addstore Root root.crt

 - database user to connect is needed
-  - For users attending the TechEd 2022 Virtual Live Workshop, a user will be assigned to each participant
-  - For users attending after the event, database users need to be created
+  - a database users need to be created

 - XSA with WebIDE running for HDI container based calculation views when following this tutorial after the live event.
   - [SAP Web IDE for SAP HANA - Installation and Upgrade Guide](https://help.sap.com/docs/SAPWEBIDE/292437fbf7794e2cb0d323b19a38285c/c0563b9c5cbd4a78ab0e58c6bc97bedb.html)